Do you find yourself hitting a roadblock at work and struggling to establish a strategy for successfully jump-starting your productivity?

 2. How to Be Proactive

 The path to increased productivity and success starts with you.
 No one else can shape your life exactly as you desire, so being proactive means taking ownership of controllable circumstances influencing your destiny.
+For example, if you are someone who works well in privacy, get wall or desk partitions to make your own space.
+Such insignificant issues can be managed and you shouldn’t let them interfere with your productivity.

 Instead of harboring frustrations and regrets, be solution-driven.
 You’ll inevitably run into problems, but how you address them says a lot about your character.
 Colleagues will gradually learn from the example you set with your approach, which may compel them to reshape their way of thinking, contributing to a healthier, more productive and rewarding company culture.